 The Rapaport price list is based on the standards of assessment of the Gemological Institute of America (GIA).
 The rest of the laboratories certify the stones in accordance with the terminology of the GIA.
 But their reports often greatly embellish reality.
 Thus when the seller refers to the Rapaport price list, it is more desirable that he presents the GIA certificate.

-The Gemological Institute of America is the only one organization in the world that receives many grants from the state.
+The Gemological Institute of America is the sole organization in the world that receives many grants from the state.
 Practically all laboratories are commercial.
 And they suffer very much from competition with their own kind.
-In order to increase customer loyalty, such organizations often overstate the real characteristics of the stones being evaluated, and much often not for a one scale mark.
-Very frequently, when you buy a diamond with no GIA certificate, you cannot save money, but overpay greatly.
+In order to increase customer loyalty, such organizations often overstate the real characteristics of the stones being evaluated, and much often not just by one scale mark.
+Very frequently, when you buy a diamond with no GIA certificate, you don’t save money, but overpay greatly.

 Diamond price drop and the “bridging weight”

 When people say that the price for diamonds has come down, this is primarily indicative of an increase in the discount from the Rapoport price list for certain groups of stones.
 Also, you should always keep in mind the oversized stone.
 If we look at the table, the difference in price between stones of 2.00-2.99 carats and 3.00-3.99 carats is more than 40%.
 Therefore the cost of a diamond weighing 2.8 carats will be calculated at a lower rate than the one at 3.00 carats.
 Although the visual difference between them is almost unnoticeable.
 Therefore, stones that have a “bridging weight” (close to the next interval) can be up to 40% more expensive than the Rapaport rate.